Beyond-jQuery/book/manuscript/styling-elements.md

 ### Working with styles directly on the `Element` object {#element.style}

-%% ------TALKING ABOUT THE PROPERTY-----
-%% A property on the object representation of an element was first introduced in the year 2000 as [part of DOM Level 2][dom2-style].
-This `style` property was defined as the lone property of a new `ElementCSSInlineStyle` interface.
-For the most part, the `Element` interface implements `ElementCSSInlineStyle`, which allows elements to be styled programmatically using JavaScript.
+The `style` property on the object representation of an element was first introduced in the year 2000 as [part of DOM Level 2][dom2-style].
+It was property was defined as the lone property of a new `ElementCSSInlineStyle` interface.
+The `Element` interface implements `ElementCSSInlineStyle`, which allows elements to be styled programmatically using JavaScript.
 All CSS properties, such as `opacity` and `color` are accessible as properties on the associated [CSSStyleDeclaration][dom2-cssstyledeclaration] instance, where they can be read or updated.

-%% -----TODO: DISCUSS THE PROP MORE....------
+%% - Previous example rewritten to modify style via props
+%% - multiple styles easily using `style.cssText`

+%% - why might you use this approach
+%%  - library that does dynamic style adjustments
+%%  - very specific one-off style adjustments in your app
+%%  - programmatically override a style set via stylesheet

+%% - be careful about overuse
+%%  - these styles are difficult to override via stylesheet
+%%    - same problem as style attr though
+%%  - very difficult to track down style changes
+%%  - messy JS

-%% While jQuery relies heavily on the `style` attribute...
+%% - jQuery relies heavily on the `style` property

 ### Stylesheets

+%% - insertRule/addRule methods too

-## Changing and reading your element's styles
+## Getting and setting generalized styles

-%% Describe a simple styling exercise, implement it using jQuery, and then again using stylesheets and element.style calls where appropriate.
+### Using jQuery

+### Without jQuery

+## Setting and determining element visibility

-### The familiar jQuery approach
+### The idiomatic jQuery approach

-### Using the web API
+### The native web approach

 ## Determining width and height of any element